chrispyth42/Raspi-NetworkServer/README.md

 # Raspi-NetworkServer
 A repository of documentation files, containing steps that I took to make a raspberry pi be a server to manage a small network.
-Running on command line only, raspbian (debian) linux
+Running on command line only, raspbian (debian) linux.
+THese files serving as a manual in case something breaks, or I need to repeat the process later on

 ### Apache-PHP.txt
 A brief list of commands on how to install and test Apache2 and PHP